mrlt8/docker-wyze-bridge/README.md

 Based on [@noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam), and [aler9/rtsp-simple-server](https://github.com/aler9/rtsp-simple-server).

+## Changes in v0.6.2

+- 🔨 FIX: Fixed an issue where chaning the resolution in the app would cause the stream to die.
+Could also potentially solve an issue with the doorbell.
+- 🏠 FIX: Invalid boolean in config

 ## Changes in v0.6.1

 - ✨ NEW: `RTSP_THUMB` ENV parameter to save images from RTSP stream ([details](#still-images))